radams15/Diary/README.md

 # Diary

-## What it does:
-This is a simple program to store your personal thoughts, encrypted with AES-256.
+### This is a simple program to store your personal thoughts, encrypted with AES-256.